Enquesta/.github/profile/README.md

 From 2022, all Enquesta questions were created using RevealJs and all the slides used during the event are in reality just websites.
 This enables use to provide a web based archive of the questions asked.

-> [!NOTE]
-> Since 2024, we have stopped sharing our questions immediately because we have become too tired to make new one :P. They will be shared at a later date.
-However, we will continue to share different scripts and other stuff that we use to make the event better each year.

 ### 💻 Legacy
 - Enquesta 2022
   - Event Heads: Adithya Kishor, Rohan Deepu